wangby511/System-Design-Architecture-and-Infra/key-value-cache.md

 ### Write-through

+Under this scheme, data is written into the cache and the corresponding database simultaneously.
 When data is updated, it is written to both the cache and the database.
-This mode is easy for operation but is slow in data writing because data has to be written to both the cache and database.
-The cache returns when it finishes the database write.
+We will have complete data consistency between the cache and the storage.

+However, this scheme has the disadvantage of higher latency for write operations, since every write operation must be done twice before returning success to the client.

 ### Write-back

 Write-back (or Write-behind): When data is updated, it is written only to the cache and the cache returns immediately.
 The modified data is written to the back-end storage only when data is removed from the cache.
-This mode has fast data write speed but data will be lost if a power failure occurs before the updated data is written to the storage.
+This mode has fast data write speed.
+This results in low-latency and high-throughput for write-intensive applications.

+However, the data will be lost if a power failure occurs before the updated data is written to the storage.

 Summary: Cache will synchronously (write through) or asynchronously (write behind) write data to the backing database.

 ### Write-around

 Using the write-around policy, data is written only to the backing store without writing to the cache.
 So, I/O completion is confirmed as soon as the data is written to the backing store.

+However, it has the disadvantage that a read request for recently written data will create a "cache miss" and must be read from slower back-end storage and experience higher latency.

 ## Cache-Aside Pattern